How To Sleep After Acl Tear

 Optimizing Your Sleep Environment

-Your sleep environment plays a crucial role in determining the quality of your sleep.
-Creating a comfortable and conducive sleep environment can significantly improve your ability to fall asleep and stay asleep after an ACL tear.
+Your sleep environment makes a real difference in determining the quality of your sleep.
+Creating a comfortable and conducive sleep environment can significantly improve your ability to fall asleep and stay asleep after an ACL tear That's the part that actually makes a difference..

 • Temperature Control: Keep your bedroom cool and well-ventilated.
 The ideal temperature for sleep is typically between 60 and 67 degrees Fahrenheit (15.5 to 19.4 degrees Celsius).